EvictionLab/eviction-lab-website/content/updates/blog/federal-eviction-moratorium-update.md

 researchtype: elresearch
 title: "Update on the Federal Eviction Moratorium and the Eviction Lab's COVID-19 Projects"
 date: 2020-09-03T16:46:40.089Z
-postauthorname: The Eviction Lab
+postauthorname: Matthew Desmond and Emily Benfer
-postauthortitle: Princeton University
+postauthortitle: Princeton University & Wake Forest University School of Law
 authorpic: /images/bios/elab_thumb_sm.jpg
 description: Get the latest news and understand your rights.
 socialDescription: Get the latest news and understand your rights.